JaredKeithAveritt/Semiconductor_lectures/Outline.md

 ---

-# first lecture, "Introduction to Semiconductor Industry and Technologies"
+# First lecture, "Introduction to Semiconductor Industry and Technologies"

 ### Slide 1: Introduction
 - Title: Introduction to Semiconductor Industry and Technologies